 - Panic Disorder – Panic disorder is typified by severe attacks of dread and fear, causing the individual to feel as though they are under constant pressure.

-- Obsessive–Compulsive Disorder – People with OCD use rituals to get rid of uncomfortable thoughts.
-It often causes an endless cycle.
+- Obsessive–Compulsive Disorder – People with OCD use rituals to get rid of uncomfortable thoughts, often leading to an endless cycle.

-Mental illness can become more severe over time.
-According to The Anxiety and Depression Association of America, people with high anxiety are two to three times more likely to abuse substances, when compared to individuals who do not suffer with anxiety issues.
-Dual diagnosis is vital for most individuals seeking drug and/or alcohol abuse treatment, but it can be a slippery slope.
+Mental illness can worsen over time.
+According to The Anxiety and Depression Association of America, people with high anxiety are two to three times more likely to abuse substances when compared to individuals who do not suffer with anxiety issues.
+Dual diagnosis is vital for most individuals seeking drug and/or alcohol abuse treatment, but it can be tricky to discern.
 Depression and anxiety that individuals feel while detoxing may simply be a manifestation of the drugs getting washed out of the body.
 Anxiety can occur in someone getting off of drugs simply because they need to change their coping mechanisms, which can be scary.
-Or, it can work the other way around, the individual seeking treatment initially began using substances as a way to feel better due to an anxiety disorder.
+Or, it can work the other way around: the individual seeking treatment initially began using substances as a way to feel better due to an anxiety disorder.
 Either way, it is imperative to get to the root of the addiction problem.

 Contact us today at 800.218.6727 and let our skilled professionals walk you through the steps that lead to recovery.